thenextbutton/jellyfin_status/README.md

 <br>Track real-time playback sessions from your Jellyfin media server — complete with user-friendly status updates, emoji-enhanced telemetry, and full multilingual support.
 <br><br>

-> ⚠️ **Note:** This integration is currently a work in progress.
-Functionality and translations may evolve as features are refined.

 ---